Asymptotically exact solution of the non-Hermitian disordered interacting Hatano-Nelson chain: The magnetic susceptibility due to the strongly coupled pairs

 In the symmetric case, calling $A=\frac{\Gamma}{2C_{\gamma}}$, the integral can be explicitly computed,

 as long as $A<\pi/2$.
 Using the asymptotic behavior $\overline{n}_{\Gamma} \sim \Gamma^{-2}$~\cite{fisher94-xxz}, we get

-This confirms a log-divergence at $T=\Omega_{0}\exp\left(-\pi C_{\gamma}\right)$.
-A divergence is found numerically as well, as seen in Fig.~\ref{fig:suscep} of the main text, but the value of $T$ at which it occurs is hard to pinpoint precisely.
+This is Eq.~(9) of the main text.
+It confirms a log-divergence at $T=\Omega_{0}\exp\left(-\pi C_{\gamma}\right)$.
+A divergence is found numerically as well, as seen in Fig.~2 of the main text, but the value of $T$ at which it occurs is hard to pinpoint precisely.
 As shown in Fig.~\ref{fig:divergence_susc}, each realization can have more than one sudden enhancement in the value of $T\chi$ and these discontinuities happen at different values of $T$ for each realization.
 In other words, there are large sample to sample fluctuations of the susceptibility, which is not self-averaging.

 The large fluctuations of $\chi_{\text{SCP}}$ can be understood from the distribution, \textit{for a fixed} $\Gamma$, of

 We will call its distribution $\mathcal{V}_{n}\left(V\right)$, with $n=1,2$.
 For the symmetric case, from Eq.~\eqref{eq:q1},